alexcvc/boilerplate-daemonContext/README.md

 - Introduced in C++20 as part of the cooperative cancellation mechanism with `std::stop_token`.
 - It registers a callback function that automatically executes when a `std::stop_source` requests cancellation.
-- It helps with clean-up or graceful shutdown when cancellation occurs.
+- It helps with cleanup or graceful shutdown when cancellation occurs.

 Example usage in C++20: